 The first day is full of emotions and information.
 It is also the first day of getting back into the school groove.
-Give the students some down time to read, color, draw, etc. without any pressure.
-The introverts in your class will love you for it.
+Give the students some quiet down time to read, color, draw, etc. without any pressure.
+The introverts in your class will love you for it!

 Decorate a Desk Nametag

-Have names already written out on tags.
-Give students the opportunity to personalize it with crayons, markers, colored pencils or stickers.
+Prepare ahead of time by writing each student name on a namecard.
+Give students the opportunity to personalize their nametag with crayons, markers, colored pencils or stickers.
 Use precut strips of clear shelf paper to attach them to the desks when the students are done.

 Procedures, Procedures, Procedures